 “Simoniacs in the Bible.”
 Theopolis Institute.

-I devote my spare time to translating the Glossa ordinaria, the standard Bible commentary of the Middle Ages.
-The portions on Genesis and Matthew are now ready for order, and the Exodus volume is nearing completion.
+Whatever spare time I can muster is devoted to translating the Glossa ordinaria, the standard Bible commentary of the Middle Ages.
+The portions on Genesis and Matthew are ready for order, and the Exodus volume is nearing completion.
 For an in-depth look, see my interviews with the hosts of Gospel Simplicity and The Byzantine Scotist, or the various video and print reviews.

 A full list of publications is in my CV.